canonical/canonical-sphinx/README.rst

 ***********

-This project is a Sphinx extension that simplifies the installation of a group of Sphinx extensions recommended by Canonical, and provides a design override of the Furo theme, for the creation of Canonical branded documentation.
+This project is a Sphinx extension that simplifies the installation of a group of Sphinx extensions recommended by Canonical.
+It also provides a design override of the Furo theme for the creation of Canonical branded documentation.

 This extension provides a minimal installation by default, and also offers a ``[full]`` optional installation which provides significant additional functionality for Sphinx based documentation.
-This extension, when installed and added to ``extensions`` within the configuration file of a Sphinx deployment "bundles" various extensions together and sets default configuration values, eliminating the need to list the extensions in the ``extensions`` section of the Sphinx configuration and reducing the need to configure the bundled extensions.
+This extension, when installed and added to ``extensions`` within the configuration file of a Sphinx deployment, "bundles" various extensions together and sets default configuration values, eliminating the need to list the extensions in the ``extensions`` section of the Sphinx configuration and reducing the need to configure the bundled extensions.